See the latest coronavirus and vaccine information.

 Learn more about the types of vaccines available.

 The COVID-19 vaccines prevent or lessen illness from the coronavirus.
 Both the Pfizer-BioNTech and Moderna vaccines have mRNA, which make the virus’ spike protein.
 This protein lets the virus attach to cells in our body.
 When we get the vaccine, we develop antibodies to the spike protein.
 This stops the virus from attaching to cells when exposed to the virus.
 Other parts of the body that prevent infection are made active by the vaccines to protect against future COVID-19 infection.

 The Johnson & Johnson COVID-19 vaccine is a vector vaccine.
 Vector vaccines use genetic material from the COVID-19 virus that is placed inside a weakened version of another virus, such as the virus that causes the common cold.
 The weakened virus is then injected into your body, delivering information from the COVID virus.
 That information instructs your cells to copy the spike protein that is unique to COVID-19 and create antibodies against the virus..

 No, the COVID vaccines do not change or interact with your DNA in any way.
 The mRNA never goes into the nucleus – the part of the cell contains all of your own DNA and instructions – so it is impossible for it to alter your DNA.

-The vaccine is recommended for most people over age 16.
-The Pfizer vaccine is approved for people 16 years and older, and Moderna and Johnson & Johnson vaccines are approved for 18 and older.
-The vaccines have only been studied in adults.
-They have not been studied in children yet.
+The Pfizer vaccine is approved for people 12 years and older, and Moderna and Johnson & Johnson vaccines are approved for 18 and older.

 These people can get the vaccine, but they should talk to their doctor first: